-For example one of the routes stops at: Palace Pier, British Airways i360, Grand Avenue, Sussex County Cricket, Hove, Palmeira Square, St Anns Well Gardens, Brighton Station, Imperial Arcade, Brighton Pavilion/Old Steine, Royal Crecent/Bedford Street, Brighton Marina/Seattle Hotel and Maderia Terrace.
+For example one of the routes stops at: Palace Pier, British Airways i360, Grand Avenue, Sussex County Cricket, Hove, Palmeira Square, St Anns Well Gardens, Brighton Station, Imperial Arcade, Brighton Pavilion/Old Steine, Royal Crescent/Bedford Street, Brighton Marina/Seattle Hotel and Maderia Terrace.

 See Brighton’s White Cliffs

-England’s Southern coast line is popular for its White Cliffs and like me, you may have heard of the White Cliffs of Dover or the Seven Sisters Cliffs (BTW if you want to visit these at some point, check out my post on how to visit the White Cliffs of Dover from London! & how to visit the Seven Sister Cliffs from London) but did you know that Brighton has White Cliffs too?
+England’s Southern coastline is popular for its White Cliffs and like me, you may have heard of the White Cliffs of Dover or the Seven Sisters Cliffs (BTW if you want to visit these at some point, check out my post on how to visit the White Cliffs of Dover from London! & how to visit the Seven Sister Cliffs from London) but did you know that Brighton has White Cliffs too?

 No trip to the seaside is complete without ice cream right??
 Boho Gelato has been in Brighton for a few years now, it has 2 stores and it’s popular due to its many unique flavours!
-Think Jam Donut, Cheesecake, Gin and Tonic, Lager and Lime etc. Their flavours change on a daily basis and I was pleased to see when I visited Brighton recently that they had some Vegan Sobert options!
+Think Jam Donut, Cheesecake, Gin and Tonic, Lager and Lime etc. Their flavours change on a daily basis and I was pleased to see when I visited Brighton recently that they had some Vegan Sorbet options!
 Rain or Shine, get your ice cream fix from Boho Gelato in Brighton!

 Explore Brighton Lanes & Brighton North Laine

-Another thing Brighton is famous for is its Laneways and they are a must visit on a trip to Brighton.
+Another thing Brighton is famous for is its Laneways and they are a must-visit on a trip to Brighton.
 Brighton is home to ‘The Lanes’ and ‘North Laine’ which are in fact different things although they are quite close together.

 The Lanes are a collection of narrow laneways located in the Historic Quarter of Brighton.
 The Brighton Lanes are full of independent shops like antiques and jewellery shops alongside designer boutique fashion shops.
 There are also plenty of cafes, pubs and restaurants in this small area of the city.

-Brighton North Laine however has a slightly different feel to it.
+Brighton North Laine, however, has a slightly different feel to it.
 It’s located in the Cultural Quarter and the streets are wider.
 It’s home to independent shops as well but shops that are more exotic and funky.
-Think vintage fashion, vegetarian friendly shoes, locally made jewellery!
+Think vintage fashion, vegetarian-friendly shoes, locally made jewellery!

-I hope this post helps plan your day trip to Brighton from London and gives you idea’s of things to do!
+I hope this post helps plan your day trip to Brighton from London and gives you ideas of things to do!

 Budget – YHA Brighton Hostel